security-notes/infobyte-faraday-wiki/Installation-Client.md

 ## Requirements

-Faraday Client works under any modern Linux distribution or Mac OS X, and needs the following dependencies.
+Faraday Client works under any modern Linux distribution or Mac OS X, and needs the following dependencies:

 | Dependency | Version |
 |---|